DIDSR/BoneJ_Headless/Doc/secondaryplugins.rst

 Table will display:

-Image: Name of image
+Image= Name of image

-Tree: Identifier
+Tree= Identifier

 Branches: Number of branches